dfherr/geminabox-release/README.md

 geminabox-release
 =================

+This is for all users of a geminabox-server who do use bundler and rake, but do not want to install geminabox and all it's dependencies locally just to have a gem push command.

 [![Gem Version](https://badge.fury.io/rb/geminabox-release.png)](http://badge.fury.io/rb/geminabox-release)

-This gem is a dependency free option to add a rake inabox:release task to bundler gem_tasks for releasing a new gem to your geminabox server.
+The gem is a dependency free option to add a rake inabox:release task to bundler gem_tasks for releasing a new gem to your geminabox server.

- The gem only uses the ruby default libaries uri and net/http and expects you are using bundler.
+It only uses the ruby default libaries uri and net/http and expects you are using bundler.

 You must no longer require "bundler/gem_tasks" as geminabox-release requires a modified version for you which supports all other functionality!